A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Numerical results

 Our implementation uses the quadrature rules described in \S\ref{sec:Quadrature}.
 Precisely, we approximate the right-hand side in the linear system and linear functionals of the solution (the scattered field and far field) using the quadrature rules \eqref{eq:bi} and \eqref{eq;JQdef}, respectively.
 We approximate the diagonal matrix elements $A_{ii}$ by \eqref{eq:Aii}-\eqref{eq:AiiSing}.
 To approximate $A_{ij}$ with $i\neq j$ we use \eqref{eq:OffDiagQuad} with $h_Q$ replaced by $h_{Q,i,j}\geq h_Q$ given (in terms of $h_Q$) by \eqref{eq:ReducedhQij}-\eqref{eq:ReducedRijplus}.
 All these quadrature rules depend on the parameter $h_Q$.
-We choose $h_Q=C_Qh$, where the constant $C_Q$ is chosen to depend on the wavenumber as detailed below.
+We choose $h_Q=C_Qh$, where $C_Q>0$ is a constant independent of $h$.
 While the requirement $h_Q=C_Q h$ is weaker (i.e.\ it requires fewer quadrature points) than the conditions $h_Q\le C_Q h^{1+d/2}$ (see\ \eqref{eqn:hQuadCondUniform}) and $h_Q\le C_Q h^{1+d}$ (see \eqref{eqn:hQuadCondGeneral}) required by our theory, our numerical experiments suggest that, in practice, $h_Q=C_Q h$ is sufficient to achieve our theoretical convergence rates, even when using the reduced quadrature of Remark \ref{rem:reducedquad}.
+Except where indicated otherwise, in the simulations reported below for homogeneous attractors we use $C_Q=\rho^2$ for cases with $k<20$, $C_Q=\rho^4$ when $20\leq k\leq 50$.

 We measure the accuracy of our BEM solutions in the $H^{-1/2}_\Gamma$ norm.
 These $H^{-1/2}_\Gamma$ norms are computed by expressing them in terms of a single-layer BIO with wavenumber $k=\ri$, which we denote $S^\ri$, as in \cite[Table 1]{BEMfract}.
 Practically, we achieve this by assembling an approximation $A^{\ri,Q}$ to the Galerkin matrix $A^\ri$ for the operator $S^\ri$, analogous to \eqref{eq:GalInt}, with $k=\ri$ and $\Nref$ degrees of freedom, using quadrature approximations analogous to \eqref{eq:Aii}-\eqref{eq:AiiSing} and \eqref{eq:OffDiagQuad}, choosing $h_Q$ the same as for the reference solution, with the reduced quadrature formulae \eqref{eq:ReducedhQij}-\eqref{eq:ReducedRijplus} applied as if $k=1$.
 (While the quadrature convergence analysis in \cite[\S5]{HausdorffQuadrature} was presented only for $k>0$, one can check that the relevant results also extend, mutatis mutandis, to the case $k=\ri$.)
 Next, we view $\phi_N^Q$ as an element of the larger space $V_{\Nref}$ and define $\vv$ as the coefficient vector of $\phi_N^Q-\phi_{\Nref}^Q$ in $V_{\Nref}$.
 Then, arguing as in \cite[Table 1]{BEMfract} (and see Footnote \ref{footnote:Si}), it follows that